CityPulse/Data-Stream-Generator/README.md

 CPA
 ===================

 CPA is a tool for generating data streams.
-A data stream is a sequence of measurements from a sensor or other source, over time (for example te$
+A data stream is a sequence of measurements from a sensor or other source, over time (for example temperature data, air pressure on a car's tire, level of fuel on an aircraft, etc.).

-It is meant to be used as a tool for testing the performance of systems for gathering and processing large amounts of data from different source$
+It is meant to be used as a tool for testing the performance of systems designed to gather and process large amounts of data from different sources (e.g. IoT middleware).
+Additionally it can be used to complement existing datastreams, such as the ones in the [CityPulse Dataset Page](http://iot.ee.surrey.ac.uk/citypulse/datasets.html).

 Current Features Include:

  - Simple to use, command-line user interface.
  - Data Generation using different distributions (Poisson, Exponential, Geometric, Pareto, Gaussian, Uniform/Random and Constant).
-  - Ability to specify starting date of data collection, periodicity (amount of time between subsequent measurements), prefix of URI of generate$
+  - Ability to specify starting date of data collection, periodicity (amount of time between subsequent measurements), prefix of URI of generated datastream.
-  - Uses the [MUO ontology](http://idi.fundacionctic.org/muo/) and the [UCUM vocabulary](http://idi.fundacionctic.org/muo/ucum-instances.owl) fo$
+  - Uses the [MUO ontology](http://idi.fundacionctic.org/muo/) and the [UCUM vocabulary](http://idi.fundacionctic.org/muo/ucum-instances.owl) for representing units of measurement in datasets, as well as the [SSN ontology](http://www.w3.org/2005/Incubator/ssn/ssnx/ssn) for representing individual observations.
-  - Ability to specify stream metadata in the same information model (e.g. description and geographical location)
+  - Ability to specify stream metadata in the same information model (e.g. description and geographical location),
   - Uses [Turtle](http://www.w3.org/TeamSubmission/turtle/) (.ttl) notation to export the generated files.
- - Data Playback support with built-in validation of .ttl using [Apache Jena](https://www.google.se/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad$
+ - Data Playback support with built-in validation of .ttl using [Apache Jena](https://jena.apache.org).
-  - Customizable speed of playback (real-time, accelerated, decelerated)
+  - Customizable speed of playback (real-time, accelerated, decelerated).
-  - Customizable mode of data transmission (JSON/UDP sockets)
+  - Customizable mode of data transmission (JSON/UDP sockets).

 -------------